opicron/mysticbbs-mouse/README.md

 Returns an tuple of `[key, extended, mouse]`.

-Mouse is a tuple of `[x,y,timestamp]`.
+Mouse is a tuple of `[x,y,timestamp]` or `false` when no mouse event detected.
 The timestamp is used to detect double click functionality.

 Key is the key pressed.
 When mouse not `false` used key is `0,1,2` for left, right and middle button, and `4` on doubleclick.